paulpogoda/OSINT-Tools-Bulgaria/README.md

 # OSINT-Tools-Bulgaria
 <img src="https://upload.wikimedia.org/wikipedia/commons/9/9a/Flag_of_Bulgaria.svg" alt="Bulgaria_FLAG"/>
 A list of OSINT tools that may be useful to you when conducting investigations related to Bulgaria.
 Most of resources and tools has versions in English version, but a basic knowledge of Bulgarian is required.
-Forked from [LinaYorda](https://github.com/LinaYorda).

 ## Table of content:
  - [Open Data portals](#open-data-portals)